Tax treatment of an S corporation, commonly reported through Form 1120-S with owner-level items flowing out through Schedule K-1.

 This term matters because it shows that “corporation” does not always mean the same tax treatment.
 Some readers assume every corporation is taxed in the same way, but S corporation tax is a useful counterexample to that assumption.

 A business operates through a corporate structure, but the owners later see the tax effects flow through into their personal tax reporting rather than being handled only as a separate corporate tax bill.
+That mix of corporation form and pass-through tax effect is the core reason the term is easy to confuse with other entity labels.

 S corporation tax is not the same as C Corporation Tax, even though both use corporate terminology.